pussinboots/angularjs-crypto/README.md

 }
 ```
 The default configured Content-Type is shown above.
 That means only for request's and responses
 that have one of the aboved Content-Type will be enrypted/decrypted.
 For example if you perform a request with the Content-Type : 'text/plain'.
-This request will be skipped for encryption even if shouldCrpyt is set to true.
+This request will be skipped for encryption even if shouldCrypt is set to true.

 There is also the possibilities to implement your own ContentHeaderCheck that for example always return
 true.
 Like that own below.